-If the complainant is dissatisfied with the outcome at Stage 1 and wishes to take the matter further, they can escalate the complaint to Stage 2 - a meeting with members of the governing body's complaints committee, which will be formed of the first three, impartial, governors available.
-This is the final stage of the complaints procedure.

-A request to escalate to Stage 2 must be made to the Clerk, via the school office, within 5 school days of receipt of the Stage 1 response.
+If the complainant is dissatisfied with the outcome at Stage 1 and wishes to take the matter further, they can escalate the complaint to Stage 2.
+A request to escalate to Stage 2 must be made via the school office, within five school days of receipt of the Stage 1 response.

-The Clerk will record the date the complaint is received and acknowledge receipt of the complaint in writing (either by letter or email) within 5 school days.
+The School Administrator will record the date the complaint is received and acknowledge receipt of the complaint in writing (either by letter or email) within ten school days of receiving the stage 2 request.
 Requests received outside of this time frame will only be considered if exceptional circumstances apply.